 Brooking Paper on Creativity in Museums

-The Brooking competition recognizes innovative accomplishments that produce new ways of thinking and seeing within the museum field.
-Papers can describe examples of creativity in any aspect of museum operations, from collections, programs and exhibitions to finance, marketing and administration—or anything in between.
+The Brooking competition recognized innovative accomplishments that produced new ways of thinking and seeing within the museum field.
+Papers described examples of creativity in any aspect of museum operations, from collections, programs and exhibitions to finance, marketing and administration—or anything in between.

 2013 Brooking Prize Winners